WILDCARE Tasmanian Coast Conservation Fund

 WILDCARE Inc is pleased to announce that Tasman Island has been declared cat-free, following the success of a program to eradicate the feral pests that have wreaked havoc on the island’s populations of ground-nesting seabirds.

-Rangers from the Parks and Wildlife Service and scientific staff from the Department of Primary Industries, Parks, Water and Environment have monitored the island regularly since the establishment in 2009 of the eradication program, which has been strongly supported by ecotourism operator Pennicott Wilderness Journeys, through the WILDCARE Tasmania Coast Conservation Fund.
+Rangers from the Parks and Wildlife Service and scientific staff from the Department of Primary Industries, Parks, Water and Environment have monitored the island regularly since the establishment in 2009 of the eradication program, funded by the Wildcare Tasmania Coast Conservation Fund which has been strongly supported by ecotourism operator Pennicott Wilderness Journeys.

 A final check of the 120-hectare island recently found no sign of feral cats and the island has been declared free from the predators, which were killing an estimated 50,000 birds every year.

-Rob Pennicott says that he and his staff are thrilled to have been able to support the Tasman Island initiative through a $65,000 donation to the Wildcare Tasmanian Coast Conservation Fund, which Rob and his family established in partnership with WILDCARE Inc to assist important Parks & Wildlife coastal and marine conservation projects.
+Rob Pennicott says that he and his staff are thrilled to have been able to support the Tasman Island initiative through a $65,000 donation to the Wildcare Tasmanian Coast Conservation Fund.

 “It’s great to know that we’ve played a part in saving tens of thousands of fairy prions, short-tailed shearwaters and other seabirds that breed on Tasman Island,” Rob says.
 “These wonderful native birds will now increase in numbers, free from the threat of predatory felines.”